nodejs/node/deps/uv/docs/src/udp.rst

     on error.

     When using :man:`recvmmsg(2)`, chunks will have the `UV_UDP_MMSG_CHUNK` flag set, those must not be freed.
-There will be a final callback with `nread` set to 0, `addr` set to NULL and the buffer pointing at the initially allocated data with the `UV_UDP_MMSG_CHUNK` flag cleared and the `UV_UDP_MMSG_FREE` flag set.
-    The callee can now safely free the provided buffer.
+If no errors occur, there will be a final callback with `nread` set to 0, `addr` set to NULL and the buffer pointing at the initially allocated data with the `UV_UDP_MMSG_CHUNK` flag cleared and the `UV_UDP_MMSG_FREE` flag set.
+If a UDP socket error occurs, `nread` will be < 0.
+In either scenario, the callee can now safely free the provided buffer.

     .. versionchanged:: 1.40.0 added the `UV_UDP_MMSG_FREE` flag.